Mission Statement

 Meet our MAHTN Team!

 Mikkele Lawless - NJ Newsletter Editor Mikkele is the Horticultural Therapist for Parker Health Group, working with residents in Assisted Living, Memory Care, Nursing Homes, and Adult Day Care, and leading intergenerational programs.
-She is also an instructor at at NYBG teaching Therapeutic Horticulture for Older Adults.
+She is also an instructor at the New York Botanical Gardens, teaching Therapeutic Horticulture for Older Adults.
 Through her work, she guides people back into relationship with the natural world—sparking moments of awe as they encounter nature’s everyday miracles. | Carolyn Vachani - PA Webmaster Carolyn is a lifelong plant and garden enthusiast, and a retired oncology nurse turned small biz owner.
 In retirement, she opened a small plant and garden shop in Ardmore, Pennsylvania to serve as a hub to bring the therapeutic benefits of horticulture to the public.
 Carolyn discovered HT/TH while discussing how gardening got her through the pandemic - with someone who turned out to be an HTR!
-She holds a certificate in Therapeutic Horticulture from the North Carolina Botanical Garden. |
+She holds a certificate in Therapeutic Horticulture from the North Carolina Botanical Garden. | Lisa Lindvall - NY Social Media Manager Lisa brings her English gardening roots to life by promoting the healing power of plants and nature.
+As a horticultural therapist and landscape designer she has designed and developed transformative gardens and therapeutic programs in Manhattan and the Bronx - supporting early childhood to older adults, at risk youth and individuals with special needs and survivors of domestic violence and sexual abuse. |

 Rooted in the Mid-Atlantic region, MAHTN has been growing connections since 2000.
-As a 501(c)(3) nonprofit, we are committed to educating, collaborating, connecting, nurturing, and inspiring through the practice of horticultural therapy.
+As a 501(c)(6) nonprofit, we are committed to educating, collaborating, connecting, nurturing, and inspiring through the practice of horticultural therapy.
 Our work brings together people and organizations to share knowledge, resources, and a deep appreciation for the healing power of plants and nature.